alunny/dos-clock/README.md

 DOS dates and times are used in the zip file format (and possibly other places).
 They're pretty compact.

-Right now, this library just converts from a number (unsigned integer) to a usable data structure.
-Better things in the future.
-Maybe.
+This library just converts from a number (unsigned integer) to a usable data structure, or from a JS date to the same.
+This way you can turn a DOS date number into a JS date, or vice versa.

 ## usage